 Corporate Systems vs. Standard

 How is enterprise software different from standard software development?
-Some of them we already explained in our article on enterprise data warehouse benefits.
+We have already explained enterprise data warehouse benefits in our article.

 - Other types of users.
 Enterprise software is used to meet the needs of an organization or business, not individual users.
 It is usually an interdisciplinary approach, meaning it must be designed for users across many of the organization's business functions.